kubeedge/kubeedge/docs/proposals/edgeapplication-proposal.md

 - Develop unit tests to ensure that label-based overrides are correctly applied.

-### b.
-Closed-Loop Flow Control

-**Objective:**

-- Implement a mechanism to ensure that service traffic is restricted within its node group.

-**1. Service Endpoint Filtering:**

-- Update the cloudcore service to filter EndpointSlice objects based on node group membership.
-- Implement logic to restrict service endpoints so that they are only accessible within the same node group.

-    ```go
-    func filterEndpointsByNodeGroup(endpoints []EndpointSlice, nodeGroup string) []EndpointSlice {
-        var filteredEndpoints []EndpointSlice
-        for _, ep := range endpoints {
-            if ep.NodeGroup == nodeGroup {
-                filteredEndpoints = append(filteredEndpoints, ep)
-            }
-        }
-        return filteredEndpoints
-    }
-    ```

-**2. Network Policies:**

-- Introduce network policies or update them to restrict traffic within node groups.

-**3. Testing:**

-- Conduct thorough testing to verify that traffic is properly contained within node groups.
-- Validate that the closed-loop control mechanism does not interfere with legitimate traffic within the group.

 ## 4. Expected Outcomes

 - **Upgraded Flexibility:**
   EdgeApplication will support deployment specification overrides based on node labels, providing more granular control over deployment management.

-- **Improved Traffic Control:**
-  Closed-loop flow control will be implemented, ensuring that service traffic remains within node groups and does not affect other groups.

 - **Bug-Free Implementation:**
   Comprehensive testing will ensure that both the new feature and closed-loop flow control function as expected without introducing bugs.